HalilOnurTutar/Sprinkler/README.md

-# PLC-Based Sprinkler Control System (KOM3772 Experiment)
+# PLC-Based Sprinkler Control System

 ## Overview

 This project implements a control system for a garden sprinkler using a Programmable Logic Controller (PLC).
 The system runs three distinct, sequential irrigation programs with adjustable repetition counts.
 It features a custom Function Block (`My_sprinkler`) to handle the timed energizing and stopping cycles for each program phase.

-This project was developed as part of the Industrial Automation Systems Lab I (KOM3772) coursework at the Department of Control and Automation Engineering, Yıldız Technical University.
+This project was developed as part of the Industrial Automation Systems Lab I coursework at the Department of Control and Automation Engineering, Yıldız Technical University.

 ## System Functionality